Arjuna Ranatunga a tough bloke behind the baby-face © Getty Images

 The Sri Lankan cause was helped by both Australia and West Indies pulling out from their group matches in Sri Lanka for security reasons.
 Sri Lanka thrashed England in the quarterfinal, romped past India in Calcutta in the semifinal, and when they met Australia for the final at Lahore, Ranatunga elected to field despite the fact that no team has ever chased successfully in a World Cup final.

-Australia piled up 241 for the loss of seven wickets, and then removed the potentially lethal openers — Sanath Jayasuriya and Romesh Kaluwitharana — for the loss of just 23 runs.
+Australia piled up 241 for 7, and then removed the potentially lethal openers — Sanath Jayasuriya and Romesh Kaluwitharana — for the loss of just 23 runs.
 Asanka Gurusinha and de Silva then put up 125, before Ranatunga walked out at the fall of the third wicket at 148.
 The ever-aggressive Ranatunga’s tussles with Shane Warne had become public in the press.
 When Ranatunga joined de Silva and Mark Taylor finally brought on Warne, the world waited with bated breath to watch the outcome.
 Ranatunga hit one straight almost immediately that went through Warne’s hands, and when Warne’s misdirected flipper became a high full-toss, Ranatunga pulled him straight into the crowds.
 Soon after, he steered Glenn McGrath to collect the winning runs.

 Arjuna Ranatunga (left) and Asanka Gurusinha with the World Cup after Sri Lanka beat Australia in the final at Lahore on March 17, 1996 © Getty Images